bsuehling/ai-lecture-project/README.md

 The file 'requirements.txt' lists the required packages.

 1. We recommend to use a virtual environment to ensure consistency, e.g.
-`conda create -n ai-project-311 python=3.11 -y`
+`conda env create -f environment.yml`

-2. Install the dependencies:
+2. To later update your dependencies:
-`conda install -c conda-forge --file requirements.txt`
+`conda env update -f environment.yml`

 3. Install Black Formatter and Flake8 linter.
 In VSCode, both are available as official Microsoft extension.
 Do always format your code with black before commiting your code.